puzpuzpuz/blog/clcvubsbd000009icd6j65twa.md

 Of course, [Amdahl's law](https://en.wikipedia.org/wiki/Amdahl%27s_law) applies to the scatter-gather model, so if the serial part of the total work is significant, the speed up from parallelism will be humble.
 This may be fixed by [an approach](https://duckdb.org/2022/03/07/aggregate-hashtable.html) similar to radix-partitioning.
 The idea is to split each worker's hash table into a fixed number of hash tables based on a few of the highest bytes of the hash code.
 Then at the later stage, the merge can be done in parallel for each set of these hash tables.
 As a nice side effect, it enables parallelism for later stages like ORDER BY + LIMIT.

-One more advantage of this model is that it applies to distributed databases naturally.
+Another advantage of this model is that it naturally applies to distributed databases.
 We can easily swap "thread" with "node" in the above text with no other changes except for the storage requirement.
 The data has to be sharded across cluster nodes and the orchestrator node has to be aware of the sharding scheme so that it's aware of the data location when it distributes the work.

 I'm interested in learning more about analytical query execution models and not only, so if you have anything to share, don't hesitate to write a comment.
 Have fun coding and see you next time.